CJiang01/SensorPlacement/README.md

     The users can freely download the SDPT3‐4.0 solver from: www.math.nus.edu.sg/~mattohkc//sdpt3.html

-    Every time before using the code, do the two steps to start up the SDPT3‐4.0 solver:
+    Every time before using the code, do the following two steps to start up the SDPT3‐4.0 solver:

     Step one: run Installmex